HSLdevcom/navigator-proto/README.md

 ## Running tests (on a desktop browser) ##

+Install testem with `sudo npm install -g testem`.

-Run tests with `grunt test'.
+Run tests with `grunt test`.
+(This may finish early if you have Firefox running already.)

+To use Phantomjs instead of Firefox, you can install it with `sudo apt-get install phantomjs` and replace `firefox` with `phantomjs` in `Gruntfile.coffee`.

 ## Running tests (on a mobile browser) ##

-Mobile browsers tests are run at SauceLabs.
+Tests can be run on mobile browsers at SauceLabs.
 (Unfortunately, the current SauceLabs integration for testem is mostly just a hack and that's why the current experience is quite poor.)